As an Amazon affiliate, I earn from qualifying purchases.

 - 2-year manufacturer warranty is longer than other products here

-- Requires an existing LCD screen AC remote in order to work; it will not work with traditional AC remotes.
+- Requires an existing LCD screen AC remote; it will not work with traditional AC remotes.

 Where To Buy